Economic Snapshot for South-Eastern Europe

 5 years of South-Eastern Europe economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 South-Eastern Europe Economic News

-The Real Sector Confidence Index published by the Central Bank improved markedly from 105.3 in February to 108.1 in March, the highest figure in 10 months.
+The Real Sector Confidence Index published by the Central Bank dipped to 109.2 in May from April’s 111.2.

-The consumer confidence index, published by the Statistical Institute in cooperation with the Central Bank, increased from 68.9 in February to 63.4 in March.
+The consumer confidence index, which is published by the Statistical Institute in cooperation with the Central Bank, increased to reach 72.8 points in May from 71.3 points in April.

 Consumer prices in Bulgaria increased 0.7% from the previous month in April, contrasting last month’s 0.5% decrease.

 GDP figures from Greece’s crisis-hit economy show that the economy started the year on a sour note, as growth fails to emerge despite a number of economic reforms.